top of page

 Intra-company transferred employees

-An employee is generally referred to as an intra-corporate transfer (ICT) case.
+An intra-corporate transfer is generally referred to as an ICT (intra-corporate transfer) case.
 An ICT case occurs when a third-country national is posted within the same company or group of companies (see Section 19 of the Residence Act ).

 Related legal source: Section 19 Residence Act